efren-palacios/duellinks/_posts/content/guides/deck-types/2018-03-14-gladiator-beasts-guide-by-brenduke.md

 Thank you to **Sanga of the Thunda for bringing them unda!**

-And finally thank you to the amazing devs and content creators for helping me convert this guide into a suitable format for the website.
+And finally thank you to the amazing Devs and Content Creators for helping me convert this guide into a suitable format for the website.

 {% include decktype_decks.html decktype=page.deck-type %}